Tabletop RPG advice for little dragons

 Cleric

 Clerics are full casters who wear armor, making them much more durable than most other spellcasters, and they do well on the front lines of combat.
 They have the best support magic, but a wide variety of subclasses allows them to serve just about any role on the battlefield, from ranged blaster to frontline warrior to trickster illusionist and even mind reader.
-They can also absolutely destroy undead monsters, which is nice flavor that comes in handy from time to time.
-Clerics gain their powers from a god, and there are a wide variety of gods to choose from, making many different character concepts possible.
+They can also absolutely destroy undead monsters, which is flavorful and comes in handy occasionally.
+Clerics gain their powers from a god, and there are many gods to choose from, making many different character concepts possible.

 Primary Stat: Wisdom